 Life is stressful these days.
 We can work on “stress management” or “stress reduction”.
 Personally, I find it more realistic to accept that life is indeed stressful, yet I have finally learned how to release stress.
 Sometimes.

 In an ideal world, we would be on top of our game taking care of our emotional and physical health.
 The Mayo Clinic says we need 7-8 hours of sleep per night.
-Therefore, I am chronically sleep deprived!
+Oh dear.
 We know that we need healthy nutrition and regular exercise.
 I try to eat healthy and exercise, until I become too busy and stressed to do so!
-Time with friends and family help reduce my stress levels, except when our sons are squabbling.
+Time with friends and family help reduce my stress levels.
 I know I am a great candidate for meditation, but I just can not sit still.
-I have too much to do!
+I have too much to do.
+Sound familiar?

 We also know that stress raises our cortisol levels, and challenges our immune system functioning.
 Why is it so hard to take care of ourselves when we know intellectually what we need to do?